ltrujello/ltrujello.github.io/docs/posts/rnn.md

 ## Reber Grammar

-The Reber grammar is an artifical grammar introduced in the 1970s by Arthur Reber, a cognitive psychologist, as an example of a experimental learning problem.
+The Reber gramma is an artifical grammar introduced by Arthur Reber, a cognitive psychologist, in the 1960s as an example of a experimental learning problem. ([According to Reber](10.1037/0096-3445.118.3.219), the grammar first appeared in his unpublished masters thesis in 1965.)
 The grammar's rules, which generate legal strings, can be pictured with the following graph.

 <img src="/png/rnn/reber_grammar.png" style="margin: 0 auto; display: block; width: 100%;"/>